Sukith-S/Android-Voting-Application-Android-Studio-/README.md

 # Android-Voting-Application

-Simple voting application for college level voting
+A simple voting application for college level voting made using Android Studio This Mini project is made as a part of Mobile-Application-Development assessment for 6th semister BE in CSE under VTU.